Last Updated on

 Regardless of our confusion, the most important thing to know about using the bus system in Skopje is the bus card.

 You cannot buy bus tickets from the driver.
-You have to buy a bus card in advance and prepay for rides.
+You have to obtain a bus card in advance and prepay for rides.

 Where can you get these bus cards?
 Apparently, there are multiple ticket booths scattered about the city that sell bus cards, but the one location that we’ve confirmed exists is the main bus station.